-(http://cityweb.srcity.org/EmployeeServices/Pages/es_home.aspx)
+https://inet.srcity.org/EmployeeServices/Pages/Home.aspx

 - 51.6 Employees will be notified of any premium increases with annual open enrollment materials. - 51.7 Employees, including regular part-time employees, may enroll for a minimum of two (2) years in the combined dental and vision care program at time of hire, within sixty (60) days of a qualifying event, or during annual open enrollment.
 Employees may drop coverage because of a qualifying event or any time after two (2) years of continuous coverage.
 Employees dropping coverage will be allowed to reenroll in the program during annual open enrollment or when a qualifying event occurs. - 51.8 The vision care program which provides an eye examination, and allowance for lenses, and frames once each twelve (12) months.
-The deductible shall not exceed twenty dollars (\$20.00). - 51.9 Effective January 1, 2014 the vision allowance for frames shall increase from \$120 to \$150, and the allowance for contact lenses shall increase from \$105 to \$125.
-Effective January 1, 2018, the vision benefits offered to Unit 8 will be improved by an increased vision car premium of twenty-five dollars (\$25.00) per employee per month.
-The City and Unit 8 will meet and confer over such benefit improvements within fifteen (15) calendar days of receiving costing information related to these improvements from the City's insurance broker. - 51.10 Effective January 1, 2014 adult children up to age 26 shall be permitted coverage under combined dental and vision insurance without proof of student status.
+The deductible shall not exceed twenty dollars (\$20.00).

-51.11 From October 1, 2013 to December 31, 2013 the City shall provide dental and vision insurance as separate insurance plans with separate enrollment.
+- 51.9 The vision allowance for frames is \$150, and the allowance for contact lenses is \$125.
+Effective January 1, 2018, the combined dental and vision benefits offered to Unit 8 will be improved by an increased premium of twenty-five dollars (\$25.00) per employee per month.
+The City and Unit 8 will meet and confer over such benefit improvements within fifteen (15) calendar days of receiving costing information related to these improvements from the City's insurance broker. - 51.10 Adult children up to age 26 shall be permitted coverage under combined dental and vision insurance without proof of student status. - 51.11 From October 1, 2013 to December 31, 2013 the City shall provide dental and vision insurance as separate insurance plans with separate enrollment.